Colossians 1:9-10 (NKJV)

 As the love of God grows in our hearts towards God and our neighbor, we will find that love to be a great bastion of strength and self-control.

 The peace that God places in our life is truly a special aspect of the fruit of the spirit.
 At the most important level, it is a peace between us and God.
 It is a deep abiding knowledge that our soul has been saved.
 Peace is restful and restorative.
 It is a reservoir of comfort for the faithful.
 Peace is the result of our deep trust for God and his control over our lives and our destiny.

-True peace can only come by a God given revelation and knowledge deep in our soul.
-Jesus is himself our peace.
-(Ephesians 2:14) He also explained the peace he gives us is unlike any kind of peace we can find outside of him.
-The peace of God is not something that can be found outside of a deep and abiding relationship with Jesus Christ.
+True peace can only come to us through a God given revelation and knowledge deep in our soul.
+Jesus is himself our peace, (Ephesians 2:14) and the peace he gives is unlike any kind of peace we can find outside of him.
+The peace of God is something that can only be found in a deep and abiding relationship with Jesus Christ.
 (John 14:27)